 Attackers who use this form of attack have very sophisticated programs that they use to guess passwords.
 The programs automatically generate millions of different log in combinations at a time.
 Attackers, they direct the program on specific websites as a way of trying to hack into some user accounts.

 By its nature, a brute force attack is easy to detect.
-Once you see multiple login attempts on your system, know that you are under this type of attack.
+Once you see multiple login attempts on your system, know that you are under one of the types of website attacks.
 Hence is easy to protect yourself against brute force attacks.
 For example, you can configure your system to lock accounts when it detects multiple login attempts automatically.
 Also, you can limit the number and type of IP addresses that can log into your accounts.
 These easy steps can go a long way in protecting you against brute force attacks.

 Cyber criminals use browser attacks to target individuals.
 They usually use malware which looks like genuine software.
 Unsuspecting users can then download and install the software on their devices.
 The malicious software then becomes active and starts to destroy documents and other forms of data in the device.